Celadon: Chinese celadons

 Greenwares are found in earthenware from the Shang dynasty onwards.
-Archaeologist Wang Zhongshu states that shards with a celadon ceramic glaze have been recovered from Eastern Han Dynasty (25–220 AD) tomb excavations in Zhejiang, and that this type of ceramic became well known during the Three Kingdoms (220–265).
+Archaeologist Wang Zhongshu states that shards with a celadon ceramic glaze have been recovered from Eastern Han dynasty (AD 25–220) tomb excavations in Zhejiang, and that this type of ceramic became well known during the Three Kingdoms (220–265).
 These are now often called proto-celadons, and tend to browns and yellows, without much green.

 The earliest major type of celadon was Yue ware, which was succeeded by a number of kilns in north China producing wares known as Northern Celadons, sometimes used by the imperial court.
 The best known of these is Yaozhou ware.
 All these types were already widely exported to the rest of East Asia and the Islamic world.

 Longquan celadon wares were first made during the Northern Song, but flourished under the Southern Song, as the capital moved to the south and the northern kilns declined.
 This had bluish, blue-green, and olive green glazes and the bodies increasingly had high silica and alkali contents which resembled later porcelain wares made at Jingdezhen and Dehua rather than stonewares.

 All the wares mentioned above were mostly in, or aiming to be in, some shade of green.
 Other wares which can be classified as celadons, were more often in shades of pale blue, very highly valued by the Chinese, or various browns and off-whites.
 These were often the most highly regarded at the time and by later Chinese connoisseurs, and sometimes made more or less exclusively for the court.
 These include Ru ware, Guan ware and Ge ware, as well as earlier types such as the "secret color" (mi se) wares, finally identified when the crypt at the Famen Temple was opened.

 Large quantities of Longquan celadon were exported throughout East Asia, Southeast Asia and the Middle East in the 13th–15th century.
 Large celadon dishes were especially welcomed in Islamic nations.
 Since about 1420 the Counts of Katzenelnbogen have owned the oldest European import of celadon, reaching Europe indirectly via the Islamic world.
 This is a cup mounted in metal in Europe, and exhibited in Kassel in the Landesmuseum.
 After the development of blue and white porcelain in Jingdezhen ware in the early 14th century, celadon gradually went out of fashion in both Chinese and export markets, and after about 1500 both the quality and quantity of production was much reduced, though there were some antiquarian revivals of celadon glazes on Jingdezhen porcelain in later centuries.

 Decoration in Chinese celadons is normally only by shaping the body or creating shallow designs on the flat surface which allow the glaze to pool in depressions, giving a much deeper color to accentuate the design.
 In both methods carving, moulding and a range of other techniques may be used.
 There is very rarely any contrast with a completely different color, except where parts of a piece are sometimes left as unglazed biscuit in Longquan celadon.